 When you start to create invoices, you need to decide if you want to book the invoice right away or if you want to create a draft first.
 As soon as an invoice is booked, it gets a date and a number and we assume it is final.
 If you create a draft, you can still check it first and make changes before you book it.
 You can still edit booked invoices, but there are less options and only the last invoice can be removed.

 If you have to invoice time tracking, this article will tell you all about it.
 Do you also send out recurring invoices?
-Make sure to ask for our subscriptions and let Teamleader Focus send the invoices automatically.
+Make sure to check out subscriptions and let Teamleader Focus send the invoices automatically.
 Add to that a bookkeeping integration and automatic reminders, and you will have saved yourself a great deal of time.

 On this level as well you can use the segments to create specific overviews.
 For example, create a segment using the rules ‘paid equals no’ and ‘date is previous month’ to have an overview of all unpaid invoices of last month.
 If you click export in the right hand corner, you can even export this overview to PDF or Excel.
 As a Boost-user, you can also use the financial forecast to gain insights in your incoming money.
 Read all about it here.